 The penitent then listens to a text of Scripture which tells about God's mercy and calls us to conversion

 Confession of Sins and Acceptance of Satisfaction

 The penitent speaks to the priest ina norma, conversational fashion.
-The penitent tell when he or she last celebrated the sacrament, then confesses his or her sins.
+The penitent tells when he or she last celebrated the sacrament, then confesses his or her sins.
 The penitent then listens to any advice the priest may give and accepts the satisfaction from the priest.
 The penitent should ask any appropriate questions.